Prepare a Thanksgiving Dinner Using Local Niagara Produce

 The Niagara Falls Farmers Market has been around for 50+ years and is open year round on Saturday’s from 6:00am – 12:00pm, supplying you with the most local, freshest produce that Niagara Falls has to offer — a perfect choice to help prepare a Thanksgiving dinner!
 It is located at 5943 Sylvia Place, behind the Niagara Falls History Museum (near the corner or Main and Ferry).
 There is currently a small building that hosts 4 indoor vendors and depending on the season, up to 15 vendors set up outside.
 Apples, eggs, meat, squash, pumpkins, etc. are all available for purchase.
 Live music continues until Thanksgiving weekend as well.
 Take your time and grab a coffee or a tea from inside the market building and enjoy the local talent.

 While you are in close proximity to Clifton Hill and the surrounding tourist district, there are plenty of gift, souvenir and retail stores on hand to pick up Thanksgiving items to prepare a gift basket if you are playing a guest at a Thanksgiving function this year.
-Right on Clifton Hill is the Canada Trading Company and the Fantasy Fudge Factory – each selling a variety of related items to the Holiday that can be prepared into a gift basket.
-Bringing fudge, truffles, assorted candies, cookies and other treats is always a hit no matter the Holiday!
-Or head down a little further to Downtown Niagara Falls and hit up little shops like Moodies Bakery at 4552 Queen Street or Unique Florist at 4665 Queen Street and bring a flower arrangement to your Thanksgiving function — there are many options within the tourist district in Niagara Falls!
+Located on Clifton Hill is the Canada Trading Company and the Fantasy Fudge Factory – each selling a variety of related items to the Holiday that can be prepared into a gift basket.
+Bringing fudge, truffles, assorted candies, cookies and other treats is always a hit no matter the Holiday.

 Port Colborne Farmers Market